Q: Do I need a referral?

 A: This will depend on the severity of your symptoms which we will discuss on your first visit.
-At the end of your initial visit, we will discuss your “action plan” and the number of visits you will need to achieve your goal
+At the end of your initial visit, we will discuss your “action plan” and the number of visits to our Burnaby clinic you will need to achieve your goal

 Q: How will my doctor know about my progress?